fonic/ipfilter/README.md

 IP Filter Updater &amp; Generator
 ## Requirements
 Bash >= 4.0, wget, gunzip, unzip, sed, grep, notify-send (optional, required for option `--notify`).

-Other shells than Bash might work, but will most likely require some modifications.
+Shells other than Bash might work, but will most likely require some modifications.
 ## Download
 ```
 # git clone https://github.com/fonic/ipfilter.git
 ```
 ## Configuration
 Open `ipfilter.conf` in your favorite text editor and adjust it to your liking.

 Refer to embedded comments for details.
 ## Usage
 ```
 # ./ipfilter.sh
 ```
 As simple as that.

 For running via cron, you might want to add option `--notify`.

 Run `./ipfilter.sh --help` to display usage information.